raspberrypilearning/3D-scene/en/step_5.md

 Use a `go to back layer`{:class="block3looks"} or a `go to front layer`{:class="block3looks"} block and either a `go forward 1 layer`{:class="block3looks"} or a `go backward 1 layer`{:class="block3looks"} block to create an order for your sprites and scenery.

-You should get your sprite to go to the back (or front) layer and then move each sprite a concurrent number of layers at the start of your project:
+You should get your sprite to go to the back (or front) layer and then move each sprite a different number of layers at the start of your project:

 Front sprite:
 ``` blocks3